Murray Waas: Assessments of Waas's journalism

 In June 1998, J.D.
-Lasica published "The Web: A New Channel for Investigative Journalism", a "sidebar" to his article entitled "Salon: The Best Pure-Play Web Publication?", published in American Journalism Review, assessing reporting on the Impeachment of Bill Clinton in Salon.com by Waas and his colleagues, noted: "For some time now, the mainstream media have taken shots at the Internet for allowing anyone to spread rumors, lies and conspiracy theories to a global audience of millions."
-Lasica wrote that Waas' reporting for Salon had reversed that situation, in that his reporting wass an example of the Internet "becoming an alternative channel for original investigative journalism" and publishing important stories originally given little attention by mainstream news organizations.
+Lasica published "The Web: A New Channel for Investigative Journalism", a "sidebar" to his article entitled "Salon: The Best Pure-Play Web Publication?", published in American Journalism Review, assessing reporting on the Impeachment of Bill Clinton in Salon.com by Waas and his colleagues.
+"For some time now," Lasica wrote, "the mainstream media have taken shots at the Internet for allowing anyone to spread rumors, lies and conspiracy theories to a global audience of millions."
+Waas' reporting, Lasica wrote, had reversed that trend, demonstrating for perhaps the first time that online journalism had the potential to become an "alternative channel for original investigative journalism" and set the record straight about incorrect or misplaced reporting by mainstream news organizations.
+More broadly, Lasica further opined further that "Salon's coverage of the Clinton-Lewinsky matter— was perhaps the "first sustained foray into classic investigative journalism" by an Internet publication and "served as a counterweight" to the mainstream media's "wolfpack mindset."

-Lasica further observed that "Salon's coverage of the Clinton-Lewinsky matter— was one of the "first sustained foray into classic investigative journalism" by an Internet publication.
-Lasica said the reporting often also "served as a counterweight" to the mainstream media's wolfpack mindset."
-Andrew Ross, (then-managing editor of Salon) said that he believed "Salon's investigative journalism ... has raised old media's hackles because, Ross says, it was done the old-fashioned way: shoe leather, cultivating sources, working the phones—no new-media tricks here."
-Indeed, Lasica noted that Waas was [at that time] "a bit of a technophobe" who had not previously gone online much.
+Andrew Ross, (then-managing editor of Salon) said that he believed "Salon's investigative journalism ... has raised old media's hackles because "it was done the old-fashioned way: shoe leather, cultivating sources, working the phones—no new-media tricks here."
+Indeed, Ross noted that Waas himself was [at that time] "a bit of a technophobe" who had not previously gone online much.
 Waas said that he wrote for Salon because 'I like the daily rhythm and the immediacy.'"
-David Weir, a cofounder of the Center for Investigative Reporting and journalism professor at the University of California at Berkeley, told the journalism review that the reporting of Waas and his colleagues represented a "breakthrough" for a news site on the Web.
-"This was the first time we’ve seen an Internet news organization dig out an important national story that the rest of the media missed."
+David Weir, a co-founder of the Center for Investigative Reporting and journalism professor at the University of California at Berkeley, said that the reporting of Waas and his colleagues represented a "breakthrough" for a news site only publishing on the Web: "This was the first time we’ve seen an Internet news organization dig out an important national story that the rest of the media missed."

 Waas was the winner in 1998 of the Society of Professional Journalists Award for Depth Reporting for his coverage of Whitewater and the impeachment crisis.

-In the Online Journalism Review, Matt Welch commented, that "web-only journalism [had] officially graduated to the Beltway's radar screen" due to stories written by Waas and two other Salon reporters, the results of which were that "Kenneth Starr's key Whitewater witness David Hale has suffered a serious blow to his credibility, and the independent counsel himself has been forced to fend off conflict-of-interest questions from the Justice Department."
+In the Online Journalism Review, Matt Welch also praised the "web-only journalism' produced by Waas. pointing out that as a result of his reporting, "Kenneth Starr's key Whitewater witness David Hale has suffered a serious blow to his credibility, and the independent counsel himself has been forced to fend off conflict-of-interest questions from the Justice Department."